peteroupc/peteroupc.github.io/randomgendoc.md

      |  frechet(self, a, b, mu=0)
      |
      |  fromDyadicDecompCode(self, code, precision=53)
-     |      Generates a uniform random number contained in a box described
+     |      Generates a uniform random variate contained in a box described
      |          by the given universal dyadic decomposition code.
      |          - code: A list returned by the getDyadicDecompCode
      |            or getDyadicDecompCodePdf method.